living-atlases/generator-living-atlas/README.md

 npm install -g yo
 ```

-This generator is experimental and it's not published in npm.
+Wait!, this generator is experimental and it's not published in npm.
 So if you want to test it, you can clone this repo and:

 ```bash
 npm link